 While living through the 80’s and the great Hair Bands, Jay discovered Stevie Ray Vaughn and he again was blown away with the innovated technique that again helped shape his playing style and tone.

 Just like every kid that played an instrument, the next logical step was joining a band and playing live.
 Playing in early bands such as Tune Stone, Behemoth and Slap the Cat to bands later in life as an adult like Tomorrow Just Started and the original project Kelly Tamale Band.
 Jay not only sharpened his playing style, but learned what it took to be a member of a successful band family.

-Today playing in Miss Fortune, Jay has the privilege to play with three other talented individuals who not only perform for the love of music, but also share in the great comradery and friendship that only a true band family can experience.
+Today playing in Miss Fortune, Jay has the privilege to play with four other talented individuals who not only perform for the love of music, but also share in the great comradery and friendship that only a true band family can experience.

 Tae’s musical journey began when he picked up a clarinet in 4th grade.
 It was quickly apparent to the band director that he had a talent for music, and he helped accelerate his growth.